Targeting Zero Occupational Injuries Through Risk Reduction by All Personnel, from Top Management to the Plant-floor Frontlines

-- Aggregate scope: 44 production sites and 5 research centers in Japan
+Aggregate scope: 48 production sites and 5 research institutes in Japan

 Number of Long-term Sick Leave

-Indicator Calculation Method Number of Long-Term Sick Leave Describes leave of 30 days or more consecutively for sickness or injury occurring in a Japanese production site or research center during the given fiscal year (April to the following March), and which is newly-occurring.
+Indicator Calculation Method Number of Cases of Long-Term Sick Leave Describes leave of 30 days or more consecutively for sickness or injury occurring in a Japanese production sites or research institutes during the given fiscal year (April to the following March), and which is newly-occurring.

 Recurrences within 6 months of the start of work attendance are not counted.
 However, absences caused by industrial accidents are not classified as long-term sick leave.

 Indicator Calculation Method Number of commuting accidents The number of accidents occurring during commutes to Japanese production sites and research institutes during a given fiscal year (April to the following March); includes injury to others, injury to the commuter, him or herself, damage to the commuter’s own vehicle, and physical damage occurring while operating an automobile or other vehicle

 Indicator Calculation Method Frequency rate The total number of injuries, illness and fatalities in occupational accidents with lost time per 1,000,000 hours of total time worked during a given fiscal year (April through the following March)